How to Use the Shield of Faith

 I’ve been struggling with chronic migraines for over three and a half years.
 That’s over 1,000 days straight of my head hurting.

+Three years ago, my faith was strong.
+When I started to get depressed, I would cling to Jesus.
 Lifting my shield of faith high over my head to keep Satan at bay.
 However, at some point along the way, I stopped practicing my faith.

 My head hurts so bad I no longer lead the Bible study at my church.
-I don’t even make it to church most Sundays.
+I didn’t even make it to church most Sundays.
 Thankfully, pandemic measures introduced our church to live streaming, so I can still listen in.

 But it isn’t the same.
 I can’t read my Bible every day, even if I do, it’s sometimes hard to follow or remember what I read.
 My brain just doesn’t work the same way it used to.